Tara’s Adventure on the West Highland Way

 Bridge of Orchy to Kingshouse

-It was back to Scottish weather on day 5 of the West Highland Way for Tara and Scott as they walked from Bridge of Orchy to Kingshouse.
+It was back to Scottish weather on day 5 of the West Highland Way as we walked from Bridge of Orchy to Kingshouse.

-The waterproofs that had been holidaying in Tara’s rucksack finally had an outing on the moor as the rain came and went throughout the day.
-Tara tells us she really didn’t mind wearing them, as it made it worthwhile carrying them all week.
-Tara always sees the positive in things!
+The waterproofs that had been holidaying in my rucksack finally had an outing on the moor as the rain came and went throughout the day.

 Having reached its highest point the track descends towards Glencoe and ahead sits the pyramid of Buachaille Etive More, the Great Herdsman of Etive, on this occasion, with it’s head in cloud.
-Also visible is the iconic Kings House Hotel, an 18th century Drover’s lodge, which would be Tara and Scott’s accommodation for the evening.
-However, before then, they headed for the ski centre for toasties while it rained before making the remainder of the descent, and arriving pretty dry!
+Also visible is the iconic Kings House Hotel, an 18th century Drover’s lodge, which would be our accommodation for the evening.
+However, before then, we headed for the ski centre for toasties while it rained before making the remainder of the descent, and arriving pretty dry!

 Here are a few pictures from day 5.
 Next up is over the Devil’s Staircase to Kinlochleven.